ochanyo/ochanyo/README.md

-- 👋 Hi, I’m Adrian Ochanyo, a doctor by training, self-taught data scientist and machine learning specialist.
+- 👋 Hi, I’m Adrian Ochanyo, a doctor by training, self-taught data scientist, machine learning specialist and Digital Systems Product Manager.
-- 👀 I’m interested in Machine Learning,Data Science,Artificial Intelligence and Security of health data and applications.
+- 👀 I’m interested in Product Management, Machine Learning,Data Science,Artificial Intelligence and Security of health data and applications.
-- 🌱 I’m currently how to deploy my machine learning models using Flask and Docker and AWS; how to monitor performance of the models in production.
+- 🌱 I’m currently learning how to deploy my machine learning models using Flask and Docker and AWS; how to monitor performance of the models in production.
-- 💞️ I’m looking to collaborate on any projects in healthcare that would require my expertise in Machine Learning and Data Science.
+- 💞️ I’m looking to collaborate on any projects in healthcare that would require my expertise in Product Management,Machine Learning and Data Science.
 - 📫 How to reach me drop me an email here: aochanyo@gmail.com
 - I am proficient in the following: